em3ndez/tiny-web-server/README.md

 ## Testing Your Web App

 Testing is a critical part of developing reliable web applications.
 TinyWeb is just a library.
 You can write tests using it in JUnit, TestNG, JBehave.
+You can use Mockito as you would do normally.

 ### Cuppa-Framework

 The Cuppa-Framework is what we are using for testing TinyWeb applications due to its idiomatic style, which closely aligns with TinyWeb's composition approach.
 It allows for expressive and readable test definitions.

 Example: